observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 ### Alertmanager per tenant

-### Having ConfigClient in ConfigSync repo

-Since config-client is a dependency for config-sync service, we could simplify development by keeping it in one place.
-While making sense, this is awkward with Observatorium API having to import config-client code from config-sync repo.
-Still this might be something we could consider to simplify release and build process.

 ### Different Backend for Secrets

 In theory Vault is a heavy dependency.
 Since we run on Kubernetes, we could just write Kubernetes secrets and store it there.
 There are some disadvantages: